jmalmeid/stremio-local-files/README.md

 # stremio-local-addon

-An add-on for stremio meant to be ran locally which indexes locally found torrent and video files
+An add-on for stremio meant to be ran on a server which indexes locally found torrent and video files

 It does a few things: